-Next time you’re shopping for a trading computer, you are sure to come across the terms SSD and HDD.
+Next time you’re shopping for a trading computer, you are sure to come across the terms SSD vs HDD.
 In this post, we’ll take a look at what these terms mean, along with how to decide between the two options for your trading computer file storage.

 Both Solid State Drive (SSD) and Hard Disk Drive (HDD) are technologies for computer storage.
 SSD is the newer technology.
 HDD has been around for a while, and it’s cheaper.